Bernedoodle Puppies For Sale

 The most iconic and sought-after pattern is the classic tricolor, which features black as the base color with white markings on the chest, face, legs, and sometimes the back, accented with tan or brown points.
 This coloring closely resembles the traditional Bernese Mountain Dog appearance.

 The merle pattern creates a stunning mottled effect, typically combining merle coloring with white and tan markings.
-Some Bernedoodle puppies also display beautiful red and white combinations or solid colors.
+Some puppies also display beautiful red and white combinations or solid colors.

 Coat Types